 Monitoring and Evaluation

-The Inclusion Leader will monitor and update children’s provision using the assess-plan-do-review cycle.
+Class teachers alongside the Inclusion Leader will monitor and update children’s provision using the assess-plan-do-review cycle.

 The Inclusion Leader will be responsible for monitoring and evaluating planning, practice and outcomes.
 This may involve focused classroom observations, staff meetings and reviews.
 Vulnerable groups such as pupil premium, FSM, EAL etc. will be monitored, as will attendance and exclusion data for SEND pupils.